 There are times when you can use AI to help with your coursework.
 There are times when it is not appropriate to do so.
 Let's say you struggle with writing in an academic register, either because English is not your first language or because you're just not comfortable with this style of writing.
-An inappropriate use of AI is to let it complete your assignment for you.
+An inappropriate use of AI is to copy and paste the entire prompt into ChatGPT and let it complete your assignment for you.
 An appropriate use of AI would be to give it a prompt like this: